Rudy Perpich: Gubernatorial campaigns

-Most of the statewide DFL Party ticket was defeated in 1978; the defeated candidates included Perpich, the candidates for both U.S. Senate seats, and Auditor Robert Mattson.
+Most of the statewide DFL Party ticket was defeated in 1978, termed the "Minnesota Massacre"; the defeated candidates included Perpich, the candidates for both U.S. Senate seats, and Auditor Robert Mattson.
 Anderson's arrangement to have himself appointed to the Senate and Perpich's role in that appointment were deemed major factors in those defeats.
+Perpich's support of gun control and abortion rights may also have contributed to his defeat.
+Before the 1978 election, Minnesota Citizens Concerned for Life, an anti-abortion group, covered Twin Cities area church parking lots with leaflets saying "Rudy Perpich Is a Baby Killer".
+According to historian Hy Berman, this series of events caused Perpich to adopt a born again Catholic anti-abortion stance.